openedx/edx-platform/README.md

 Your development environment is normally created once, on first `vagrant up`.
 You can continue to fetch changes in edx-platform as you work with your VM.
-To re-initialize your VM and create a fresh development environment:
+To re-create your VM and create a fresh development environment:
 ```
 $ vagrant destroy
-$ vagrant up
+$ vagrant up  # will make a new VM
 ```